loopj/jquery-tokeninput/README.md

 ### Support for server-side diacritical marks and original case

-In [author]'s version, only a parsed text of what the user types goes to the server-side destination, without accents and all in lowercase.
+In loopj's version, only a parsed text of what the user types goes to the server-side destination, without accents and all in lowercase.
 This version will send to server-side the intact version without parsing any character.
 This particularly allows to the server-side to know how to handle new custom entries and special items.

 ### Highlight terms